-Overview of GST Singapore
+Overview of Singapore GST

-The GST and Types of Supplies
+Singapore GST and Types of Supplies

-What Is the GST Rate?
+What Is the Singapore GST Rate?

 The tax rate for the Goods and Services Tax is currently 7%.

-However, lawmakers plan to introduce an increase to the GST to 9% sometime between the year 2021 and 2025, depending on a variety of political factors.
+However, lawmakers plan to introduce an increase to the GST to 9% sometime between the year 2022 and 2025, depending on a variety of political factors.

-What does the GST Apply to?
+What does Singapore GST Apply to?

-Exemptions for GST
+Exemptions to Singapore GST

 Additionally, some goods and services are zero-rated, including the following: